 Students are expected to keep the center informed of their whereabouts during the semester.

 4. When students are interning in other regional areas do they travel alone?
 Will other students be nearby?

 Students may choose, with their advisor's approval, to go to other regions of a particular country.
-Internship arrangements are made in accordance with center requirements and a learning plan.
+Internship arrangements are made in accordance with center requirements and the student's Learning Plan.
 These arrangements include safety precautions.
 However, students can elect to stay near the center and continue their work.
 Students often plan to live together in other regions where they are conducting their studies and research.

 5. What happens if I need to go home?

 A student's first point of contact is their academic advisor and center director.
-LIU Global headquarters (WHQ) will work with the center director to ensure that arrangements and details are handled efficiently.
+LIU Global headquarters in New York will work with the center director to ensure that arrangements and details are handled efficiently.